NielsKlo/Zoo/README.md

 - Download the on-premise, community MongoDB server and install it.
 Use the default port (27017).

 - run "cargo run" in the database directory.
-(WIP)

 #Commands to run the program:

-- "cargo run" in the nklootwijk_zoo directory.
+- "cargo run" in the api directory.

 - "npm run start" in the client directory.